Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/introduction.en.md

 Below is a description of each service:

-**Capture and process image** (projectt capture-app): This is a Quarkus service that allows you to start, test and stop video capture.
+**Capture and process image** (project capture-app): This is a Quarkus service that allows you to start, test and stop video capture.
 It exposes RESTful endpoints that can be called by other services or clients to control video capture.

 **Predict command** (project intelligent-train): This service is responsible for analysing the data from the captured video.
 It uses machine learning techniques to interpret the video data and provide information based on this analysis.